Golf Tutorials

 Lifespan: 1-3 full rounds *if* you don't lose it or hit a cart path.

-This is the gamer most a fall into.
-Your goal is find a happy a of performance and a.
-Here’s a good system for players in this a:
+This is the category most golfers fall into.
+Your goal is to find a happy medium of performance and longevity.
+Here’s a good system for players in this range:

 • Start each round with a fresh ball.
 Give yourself the best chance from the start.